wonma/100-days-of-code/log.md

 **Thoughts**
  Been away from learning coding due to spending time in other freelancer projects.
 I'm going through reflective time this week and decided to resume the 100-Day Code sprint again from the Day1!
 It's okay to fail but I would do my best to complete this 2nd trial!

+### Day 2: September 28, Wednesday

+**Today's Progress**
+  - Learned about the importance of UI testing.

+**Thoughts** I feel like my time is not being used most efficiently.
+I will reorganize how I spend my time this Saturday and Sunday.
+No exceptions!

 <!--
 ### Day 1: June 27, Monday